 To register please visit the surgery with the following information:

-- Proof of ID (e.g. passport, driving licence or medical card [you may be asked for two forms of ID])
+- Proof of Identification (ID) (for example passport, driving licence or medical card [you may be asked for two forms of ID])

 - Proof of Address (e.g. utility bill or bank/credit card statement from the last four months, current tenancy agreement, government agency letter, higher education letter or a letter from a recognised employer).

-The Practice will send you an appointment for a mother and baby post-natal check.
-This is a 50 minute appointment, 30 minutes for the baby check and 20 minutes for the post-natal.
-Your baby’s course of routine immunisations will start at 8 weeks and will be given at this appointment.
+The Practice will arrange an appointment for a mother and baby post-natal check.
+This is a 30 minute appointment.
+Your baby’s course of routine immunisations will start at 8 weeks and you will receive an appointment for this.
 Please remember to bring the red book.
 If you cannot make this appointment you must notify reception as soon as possible.
-Please be advised that if you do need to cancel, the next available appointment may be anything up to 4 weeks after that date.
+Please be advised that if you do need to cancel, the next available appointment may be anything up to 2 weeks after that date.